Things you need to know about and consider:

-Qu.
-Can you afford the time it will take to give this new pet all the proper love and attention it will need and deserve?
+Can you afford the time it will take to give a rabbit all the proper love and attention it will need and deserve?

 I often get asked will my rabbit get lonely?
 Do I need to get a pair?